 When you’re on the road, there are just a few things you want: no traffic, good weather and a smooth ride.
 But when you need a break, you want a top-notch truck stop along your route.
-With 28 locations across the west and customers near and far, our team knows a few things about the truck stops in our area.
+With 32 locations across the country and customers near and far, our team knows a few things about the truck stops in our area.
 Wherever you are in the west, you’re never far from a TEC location you trust and a truck stop you’ll enjoy.
 Here’s a list of a few of our favorite places in the West to stop, whether you need a good night’s sleep, a meal, a shower or just a break.

 As the closest to TEC Corporate and a long-time business partner, you may think we’re playing favorites by putting Jubitz on this list.
 But they’re more than just a truck stop.
 What started as Fleet Leasing Inc. in 1952 quickly developed into a one-stop shop for truckers.
 With two delis, two 24-hour convenience stores, diesel and gas fueling facilities, a hotel, a movie theater and a concert venue, plus a service center, Jubitz is the place to stop in the Portland area.
 Their Ponderosa Lounge is frequently featured on Portland’s best burgers list, so you know you’re going to get something good to eat.